-Nashville man's girlfriend warned he was building bombs
+Nashville Man's Girlfriend Warned He Was Building Bombs

 The bombing happened on Christmas morning, well before downtown streets were bustling with activity.
 Police were responding to a report of shots fired Friday when they encountered the RV blaring a recorded warning that a bomb would detonate in 15 minutes.
 Then, for reasons that may never be known, the audio switched to a recording of Petula Clark’s 1964 hit “Downtown” shortly before the blast.
 Dozens of buildings were damaged and several people were injured.

-Investigators have not uncovered a motive for the Christmas day bombing nor was it revealed why Warner had selected the particular location, which damaged an AT&T building and has continued to wreak havoc on cellphone, police and hospital communications in several Southern states as the company worked to restore service.
+Investigators have not uncovered a motive for the Christmas day bombing nor was it revealed why Warner had selected the particular location, which damaged an AT&T building and wreaked havoc on cellphone, police and hospital communications in several Southern states as the company worked to restore service.
+The company said on Monday the majority of services had been restored for residents and businesses.